top of page

 Jose A. Bufill

 Joe is a medical oncologist with 30 years experience caring for cancer patients and educating medical professionals at the graduate and post-graduate levels.
 His research interest in clinical cancer genetics has led to influential publications in peer-reviewed medical journals.
 In 1990, he proposed the first genetic classification of colorectal cancers based on proximal or distal tumor location.
 He founded Progeny Genetics Software, a highly regarded patient care and research tool in clinical genetics.
 He has an interest in bioethics, and his opinion articles have appeared in national and international media outlets including USA Today, the Chicago Tribune, the Philadelphia Inquirer, Public Discourse and others.
-Recently, he taught seminars in bioethics at Strathmore University in Nairobi, and co-founded the Komera Rwanda Cancer Foundation to advance the care of cancer patients in Rwanda.
-Joe is founder and President of the Bur Oak Foundation.
+Recently, he taught seminars in bioethics at Strathmore University in Nairobi, in the Masters of Applied Philosophy and Ethics program.
+Joe is co-founder and President of the Bur Oak Foundation.

 Schnell.jpeg